ldynia/archcolider/4.ADRs/010 At least once delivery for ready to pay order.md

-# At least once delivery for ready to pay order
+# At least once delivery for "ready to pay" order

 Date: 2020-11-01